pbuslaev/docking_pipeline/README.md

 ```
 Alongside structure downloading, we perform some basic parsing: we save every protein chain into a separate `.pdb`, and every small molecule entity as a separate `.sdf` file.
 We extract bond information from `_chem_comp_bond` secion of the downloaded `.cif` file.
 All the output for this step is saved to [`pipeline_output/structure_downloading`](pipeline_output/structure_downloading) folder.
 The logging information is in [`structure_loading.log`](pipeline_output/structure_downloading/structure_loading.log) file.

-In short, we downloaded CDK2 structure with PDB ID `1H1Q`.
+In short, we downloaded the structure with PDB ID `1H1Q`.
 There are 4 protein chain.
 For all future work, we need to select only a single symmetric copy.
 We will also avoid using Cyclin E in our computational pipeline (to keep things fast).
 We got the following files:

 ```
 Downloading PDB structure '1h1q'...